SL477/SL477.github.io/_posts/2024-01-13-RecipeBox.md

 title: Recipe Box Move
 layout: page
 categories: Hosting Typescript
+edited: Changed links
 ---

 The time finally came when this site got too big and I started moving things.

 The recipe box used to sit within this website's repository.
-But now lives on its own [repo](https://github.com/SL477/RecipeBox).
+But now lives on its own [repo](https://github.com/SL477/RecipeBox) (since moved to [here](https://github.com/SL477/Link477-React)).

 To enable it to look like it is still a part of this site, I converted my NavBar to a web-component.
 It has been raw HTML, a React Component and a Jekyll component in its life time.
 I do like the idea of web-components and will hopefully use more of them (hopefully one less complicated than the NavBar, which is sort of a jekyll component so that the blog section is automatically updated).